mdudzik/mdudzik.github.io/_pages/about.md

 - From Andrew: text for above and replacement for "category theorist, working mathematician" (was Emily Riehl's)
 - ~~will disappear Talks link above until there is something to put there~~
-- CV above is bare minimum
+- CV above is bare minimum.
+Can add more as you wish.
-- Click publications link.
-Still currently fixing and verifying all the URLs
+- Click publications link.  ~~Still currently fixing and verifying all the URLs~~  All URLs should work
-- Don't know which publications are missing
+- Don't know which publications are missing, if any
 - Should they be grouped by area of research?
+- Should they be reordered in any way